ktgiahieu/review-assistant/ExtractLatex/example_paper/arXiv-2404.12253v2/structured_paper/paper.md

 </div>

 We further analyze the impact of different hyperparameters and design choices for each component.
-Table <a href="#table:ablation_sm" data-reference-type="ref" data-reference="table:ablation_sm">2</a>(a) shows that varying heuristic functions (with hyperparameters) for state merge has limited impact on performance.
-Table <a href="#table:ablation_sm" data-reference-type="ref" data-reference="table:ablation_sm">2</a>(b) shows that, as the number of fast-rollouts increases, there is a corresponding improvement in performance.
+Table <a href="#table:ablation_sm" data-reference-type="ref" data-reference="table:ablation_sm">7</a>(a) shows that varying heuristic functions (with hyperparameters) for state merge has limited impact on performance.
+Table <a href="#table:ablation_sm" data-reference-type="ref" data-reference="table:ablation_sm">7</a>(b) shows that, as the number of fast-rollouts increases, there is a corresponding improvement in performance.
 This is due to the reduction in the variance of the estimates.
 We used *n* = 4 in our experiments for better trade-off between performance and efficiency.
 Additional ablations on the choice of fast-rollout models, are provided in Appendix <a href="#app:add_ablations" data-reference-type="ref" data-reference="app:add_ablations">7.7</a>.

+Despite the promising results demonstrated by <span class="smallcaps">AlphaLLM</span> in this study, there are several limitations that requires further exploration. ( <span class="upright"></span> ) Our current implementation employs relatively simple methods for generating synthetic prompts.
+Future iterations of <span class="smallcaps">AlphaLLM</span> should explore advanced techniques, such as Self-Instruct, to create both diverse and model capability-awared prompts. ( <span class="upright"></span> ) Although <span class="smallcaps">AlphaLLM</span> demonstrates improvements over base models, its performance in greedy sampling is substantially inferior to that observed when decoded with *η*<span class="smallcaps">Mcts</span>.
+This indicates that the full potential of MCTS for self-improvement in LLMs has not yet been fully realized.
+Two potential factors contributing to this issue have been identified: a) the self-improvement loop may not be leveraging sufficient data; and b) the base model may be limited in its capacity for rapid learning.
+Addressing these concerns could lead to more significant improvemens. ( <span class="upright"></span> ) In our existing framework, the critic models remain static.
+We will explore mechanisms to continually update critic models to adapt to new policy models.
+This will help ensure the discriminator-generator gap and improve the overall training dynamics. ( <span class="upright"></span> ) The evaluation of <span class="smallcaps">AlphaLLM</span> has been limited to mathematical reasoning tasks.
+To verify the generalizability and broader applicability of the framework, future research will need to extend its application to other domains.

 # Conclusion